-So, yeah, I mean, so the importance of having that network, And even if you feel you don't need a coach, it's not about getting a coach.
+So, yeah, I mean, so the importance of having that network, and even if you feel you don't need a coach, it's not about getting a coach.

-Yes, it's just not happening.
+Yes, it's just not going to happen.

-We all have four blocks for some people.
+We all have some blocks.

 They got the idea.

-They got everything they talk to people asking for the money.
+They got everything, they talk to people, asking for the money.